barthachijuu/waka-profile-stats/README.md

 This project is licensed under the MIT license, Copyright (©) 2022 Bartolomeo Amico.
 For more information see `LICENSE.md`

-- If ever you are using it right now, please tell me by sending a [Special Mention](https://github.com/bartahachijuu/waka-profile-stats/issues/new/choose) issue :blush: and I will be happy to add you to a list you will see here
+- If ever you are using it right now, please tell me by sending a [Special Mention](https://github.com/barthachijuu/waka-profile-stats/issues/new/choose) issue, and I will be happy to add you to a list you will see here

 ## Inspired From